fanoframework/fanoframework.github.io/environment/index.md

 Fano Framework provides several built-in implementation of ICGIEnvironment.

 - `TCGIEnvironment` class which get environment variables thorough `GetEnvironmentVariable()` function from FreePascal `SysUtils` unit.
 For CGI application, this is what you use.
 - `TKeyValueEnvironment` class which get environment variables thorough key value pair.
-For FastCGI orr SCGI application, this is what you use.
+For FastCGI or SCGI application, this is what you use.

 ## Enumerate all environment variables